 Although wolf depredation on sheep, cattle, goats, horses and domestic dogs occurs throughout wolf range, the percentage of livestock killed is often low (in Slovakia between 2001 and 2003, wolves were responsible for killing less than 1% of sheep per year), compared to losses from disease and accidents.
 Whilst often devastating to the individual farmer, losses to wolves are economically insignificant on a national scale.
 The emotional response to livestock depredation by wolves, and subsequent media reporting, is a more significant factor in influencing public opinion about wolves.

 Depredation occurs all year round, with peaks in late summer and autumn, and sheep and goats are more vulnerable than larger animals such as cows, particularly when grazing unprotected in summer pastures.
-Loss of livestock to wolves and domestic animals is probably the main factor in opposition to wolf recovery, and research on the levels and circumstances of depredation is critical in managing this conflict.
+Loss of livestock to wolves is probably the main factor in opposition to wolf recovery, and research on the levels and circumstances of depredation is critical in managing this conflict.

 Compensation is paid by the government in many countries for livestock killed by wolves.
 However, to avoid abuse and dependency on compensation, this should be dependent on the owner implementing protective measures to prevent attacks.
 It is also sometimes difficult to differentiate between animals killed by wolves and those killed by stray dogs.

 There is no doubt that wolf attacks on humans have occurred in Europe, although there are few verified reports of attacks since the beginning of the twentieth century.
 Today there is considered to be very little risk to humans from wolves in Europe, yet public attitudes remain negative.
 Research shows that wolf attacks are perceived to be more common than they actually are, and fear of wolves is still a significant factor in opposition to wolf recovery in many areas.